 Native to Europe and western Asia, this vigorous ground cover has naturalized in much of the South.
 It spreads by creeping roots and is especially aggressive in rich soil.
-Confine it behind a concrete, stone, or metal barrier set 812 in. deep into the soil.
-Light green leaves, each with three leaflets, form a dense mass to 6 in. high; flat-topped clusters of white flowers rise above the foliage in summer.
+Confine it behind a concrete, stone, or metal barrier set 812 inches deep into the soil.
+Light green leaves, each with three leaflets, form a dense mass to 6 inches high; flat-topped clusters of white flowers rise above the foliage in summer.
 Mowing two or three times a year keeps the planting neat.
 Remove faded flowers promptly to prevent unwanted seedlings.
 Clumps of bishop's weed are easy to dig and divide, making it a popular passalong plant.

-- Set plants 1 ft. apart for quick cover, and pull up any plants that revert to solid green.
+- Set plants 1 feet apart for quick cover, and pull up any plants that revert to solid green.